glouppe/info8006-introduction-to-ai/lecture11.md

 class: middle

-## Benefits of a foundational theory of AI
+## Benefits of AIXI

-AIXI provides
+The AIXI theoretical formalism of AGI provides
 - a high-level *blue-print* or inspiration for design;
 - common terminology and goal formulation;
 - understand and predict behavior of yet-to-be-built agents;